Student Organization Advisers

 Simply having an adviser sign the annual agreement to serve as your adviser does not harness the contributions the adviser might offer the organization.
 Student organizations should select advisers who will help meet organizational goals and provide guidance along the way.

 Each year, student organizations and advisers should have a conversation about shared expectations.
 Both advisers and student organizations should ensure that they are well matched for one another and if not, to find a more appropriate fit.
-Organizations may select new advisers at any time and should notify the Office of Student Life of such changes.
+Organizations may select new advisers at any time and should notify the Dean of Students Office of such changes.

 Questions for organizations and advisers to consider: